 Purina Pro Plan is Purina pet food company’s “premium” line and it does not disappoint.
 Even the pickiest or tiniest of Poms won’t turn up their nose to this canned offering.

-It contains protein-packed chicken, salmon and mineral-rich liver.
-It is a complete diet for puppies that can be fed alone or mixed with a dry food to ease that transition.
+It contains protein-packed chicken, salmon, and mineral-rich liver.
+It is a complete diet for puppies that can be fed alone or mixed with dry food to ease that transition.

 Best Dog Food for Adult Pomeranians

 Pomeranians become adults around 10 months of age.
 They are one of the longest-living breeds out there, living on average 12-14 years.
 Veterinarians and nutritionists recommend feeding an adult formula diet from 10-12 months of age until 7 or 8 years of age.

 When making the transition from puppy food to the best dog food for Pomeranians in the adult stage of life, it is important to do so slowly.
 A quick change in foods, even within the same brand, can cause digestive upset.
 Take care to mix the old food and the new food together for 4-5 days before solely feeding the new adult food by day 7.

 Royal Canin X-Small Adult Formula